gulcinvardar/compare_two_hashtags_dockerized/README.md

 The followings should be written in different keys.py in each folder:
 - tweet collector keys.py:
-    - Bearer_Token = < >
+    - Bearer_Token = *`Bearer_Token`*
         1. This should be obtained from Tweeter developer
-        2. Step 1: Get a Twitter Bearer Token
-        3. Register your application on apps.twitter.com.
+        2. Register your application on apps.twitter.com.
-        4. Navigate to the Twitter App dashboard and open the Twitter App for which you would like to generate access tokens.
+        3. Navigate to the Twitter App dashboard and open the Twitter App for which you would like to generate access tokens.
-        5. Navigate to the “keys and tokens” page.
+        4. Navigate to the “keys and tokens” page.
-        6. You’ll find the API keys, user Access Tokens, and Bearer Token on this page.
+        5. You’ll find the API keys, user Access Tokens, and Bearer Token on this page.
-        7. Write down the Bearer Token in the keys.py.
+        6. Write down the Bearer Token in the keys.py.

 - etl transformer keys.py:
     - postgres = 'postgresql://postgres:12345@postgresdb:5432'